Varāhamihira: Influences

+Varāhamihira's works contain 35 Sanskritized Greek astronomical terms, and he exhibits a good understanding of the Greek astronomy.
+He praised the Greeks (Yavanas) for being "well trained in the sciences", though impure in ritual order.

 Legacy

 Varāhamihira gained reputation as the most eminent writer on jyotisha after his death, and his works superseded nearly all the earlier Indian texts in this area.
-Several later Indian astrologer-astrnomers speak highly of him, and acknowledge his works among their main sources.
+Several later Indian astrologer-astronomers speak highly of him, and acknowledge his works among their main sources.
 The 11th-century writer Al-Biruni also greatly admires him, describing him as an excellent astronomer.

-Among Varāhamihira's contribution to physics is his statement that reflection is caused by the back-scattering of particles and refraction (the change of direction of a light ray as it moves from one medium into another) by the ability of the particles to penetrate inner spaces of the material, much like fluids that move through porous objects.